 Here’s how to make your own, it’s really simple and actually quite quick to make.

-1. Buy cheap DIY crackers 2 & 3. use white glue and roll out evenly with a felt paint roller, use a piece of plastic that doesn't hurt to get dirty 4. stick the wallpaper on top, cut around using scissors and cut out the rest using a Stanley knife.
-Be careful of not cutting the fireworks.
-Don't forget to deep cut all the inserts.
+Press the wallpaper on top, cut around using scissors and cut out all the other bits using a Stanley knife.
+Be careful for not cutting the fireworks.
+Don’t forget to deep cut all the inserts.

-5. This is what the cracker looks like after cutting 6. and this when you turn it around.
+This is what the cracker looks like after cutting (picture left) and this when you turn it around (picture right).

 Now insert to make it round.
 Only tie the top of cracker so that you can add a paper crown and a gift.
 Then tie the bottom bit of the cracker and you are done.

-I stuck a name tag on the back of each cracker as I didn't want to ruin the pattern of the wallpaper.
-Now I know which one is which as I placed a personalized gift in each cracker.
-Let me tell you that it's quite hard finding a gift so small that fits a cracker , I did it in the end.
+I stuck a name tag on the back of each cracker as I didn’t want to ruin the pattern of the wallpaper.
+Now I know which one is which as I placed a personalised gift in each cracker.
+Let me tell you that it’s quite hard finding a gift so small that fits inside a cracker, but I did it in the end.